MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 5 - Exception Handling.md

 ### Assert

-You can assert that a condition is true by using `assert()`.
+We can assert that a condition is true by using `assert()`.
 Whenever an `assert` statement is false, the program terminates abruptly.

 ```python
 user_input = input("Enter an integer:")